yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 This guide explains the process of forking an academic website template, replacing it with your own information, and publishing it on GitHub Pages.
 All steps can be completed entirely on GitHub.

+> **Note**: This template is available in English and Japanese.
+If you do not need Japanese, please enter the Japanese field in English as well.

 ## Table of Contents

 - [Academic Website Template User Guide](#academic-website-template-user-guide)